h2000/docker-tomcat-youtrack/README.md

 ## run it as service

-create database folder for you track
+create database folder for youtrack

 	$ mkdir -p /var/lib/youtrack